cicd_variables module

 - CI/CD variables values matches: notification of this (info)

-, then it will necessarily be force to create CI/CD variable:
+If is_force parameter is True, then it will necessarily be force to create CI/CD variable:

 - If CI/CD variable doesn't exist: create CI/CD variable